 You might enter after gaining experience as a programmer, graphic designer or games tester.

 You must have a portfolio of work including games projects and proposals.

-You could enter through the Creative and Digital Media Foundation Apprenticeship (FA), which you can start in S5 and study at school and college.
+Studying for the Creative and Digital Media Foundation Apprenticeship (FA), which you can start in S5 and study at school and college, can count towards entry to a degree.
 Entry requirements vary between colleges, but you usually need 3-5 subjects at National 5 including English.
 Maths, Art and Design, Computing Science or a science subject may be required.
 It is recommended that you work towards relevant Highers by the end of S6.

 Job vacancies are often advertised on the internet, for example, the Talent Scotland website.
 There is a lot of competition for jobs.

 excellent IT skills and knowledge of different platforms

 a wide knowledge of and a real enthusiasm for computer games, platforms and popular games culture